Mason-Lab-Code/NanoSeq-snakemake/README.md

 ### Install

-To use this Snakemake workflow, simply move to the directory in which you would like to execute the workflow, and clone this repository.
+To use this Snakemake workflow, simply clone this repository and change directory into it.
 ```
 git clone https://github.com/Mason-Lab-Code/NanoSeq-snakemake/
+cd NanoSeq-snakemake/
 ```
 ### Configuration for using conda environments on Viking